 Dealing with Offense

-Have you had friends or family members that you extend or overly extend yourself to but it isn’t reciprocated?
-Or people use you knowingly or unknowingly because you are kind?
+Have you had friends or family members that you extend yourself to but it isn’t reciprocated?
+Or people use you because you are kind?
 I have, and it’s easy to get offended in those instances.
 But actually it’s better to take inventory of yourself.
-Maybe you are too accessible, and say “Yes” too much for fear of offending?
+Are you too accessible, and say “Yes” too much for fear of offending?
 Pay attention to how you move.
 You may be getting offended by something that you are allowing.
 They may actually be oblivious to it.

 Have you ever cringed in your seat, hearing the Pastor say something that you think is about you?
 And could very well be about you.
 How do you handle that?
 Do you get angry?
 Offended?
 The spirit of offense will have his way all over you and most will let him.
-You won’t even be able to hear the wisdom that is being spoken by the Pastor because you would be stuck on the assumed offense.
+Offense will block you from receiving the message from the Pastor.
 He/She may not have been trying to offend you, but that is the way most will take it.
 Offense will blind, hinder and bind you up.
 It will dictate your thoughts, moves, and emotions.
 Don’t let it.
 Be free!

 I have heard countless stories about church hurt and offense.
 Haven’t you?
-Everyone in church has experienced something or another related to offense;however, we can’t lose focus.
+We’ve all experienced offense.
 Let me share one with you.

 A sister spoke to me in a disrespectful way in front of others at church.
-I was offended.
+It offended me.
 I did ask to speak privately with her and told her how I didn’t like the way she spoke to me.
 (Matthew 18:15) We are both grown, even though she was older than I was, it was no excuse.
 There is a way to get your point across without being mean and disrespectful.
 She apologized but how many know, it didn’t leave me right away?
-I’d seen her do that to others as well.
-Initially, I avoided her while at church, but it seemed as if everywhere I looked she was there.
+I’d seen her do that to others.
+I avoided her while at church, but it seemed as if everywhere I looked she was there.
 I said, “Lord, you have a sense of humor.”